-During our course of study, students will engage in activities that include: lectures, PowerPoint presentations, labs, videos, computer simulations, projects, online use of Google Earth and other websites, podcasts and field trips (locations and funding dependent).
+During our course of study, students will engage in activities that include: lectures, Google Slide presentations, labs, videos, computer simulations, projects, online use of Google Earth and other websites accessible with the Chromebook.
 Students will be evaluated by unit tests and quizzes, graded lab quizzes, written work, mid-year exam and the Regents final exam.